giuseppefisicaro/mulskips/docs/source/developers.rst

 How to use git
 ==============

-The repository of MulSKIPS is in GitLab_.
+The repository of MulSKIPS is in GitHub_.
 For each developer, it is safe to clone its own repository.

 .. _GitLab: https://github.com/giuseppefisicaro/mulskips